jinhseo/jinhseo.github.io/_pages/about.md

   - /about.html
 ---

 Hello, this is Jinhwan Seo pursuing master degree(Artificial Intelligence) at POSTECH.
-My research objectives are in computer vision and machine learning.
 I am primilarily interested in visual recognition techniques with less supervision, such as weakly supervised and semi-supervised learning.
 My future research topics brodaly include learning from noisy or limited data, and also application of perceptual intelligence on robotics.

 News
 ======